ManojAnaparthi/My_blog_app/README.md

 > This project was developed as part of the **Week 4 assignment** for the Flutter + Firebase App Development course.
 > It demonstrates key concepts in authentication, Firestore schema design, and responsive Flutter app architecture.

 ---

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/YourFeature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin feature/YourFeature`)
+5. Open a pull request

+---